Why We're Different

-Your child may have already told you that he’s having trouble seeing, or will exhibit such symptoms as squinting, holding a book very close to read, complaining of headaches, rubbing his eyes or using a finger to follow along while he’s reading.
-But do not wait for him to display symptoms of poor vision or to tell you about the problem before taking him to an eye doctor.
-There may be no symptoms, and your child may not even be aware that he has a problem because he might not know what he’s supposed to be seeing.
+Your child may have already told you that they are having trouble seeing, or will exhibit such symptoms as squinting, holding a book very close to read, complaining of headaches, rubbing his eyes or using a finger to follow along while he’s reading.
+But do not wait for he or she to display symptoms of poor vision or to tell you about the problem before taking him to an eye doctor.
+There might not be any symptoms, and your child may not even be aware that they have a problem because they may not know what they’re supposed to be seeing.

 If you are not sure how often your child should get a comprehensive eye examination, here’s what the American Optometric Association recommends: Children should have their first eye examination by the age of 6 months.
 A follow-up examination is required by age three.
 At age five or six, just before starting school, take your child to the eye doctor for another thorough check-up.
 School-age children need an eye examination every two to three years after age five or six if they have no vision problems.
 If your child requires eyeglasses or contact lenses, however, schedule visits once every 12 months (or according to the eye doctor’s recommendations) in order to keep the prescription current.

-· Accommodative Esotropia (ah-COM-mo-DAY-tive ES-oh-TROE-pee-ah) - Your child has excessive hyperopia which causes his or her eyes to cross.
+· Accommodative Esotropia - Your child has excessive hyperopia which causes his or her eyes to cross.
 Wearing glasses will control the "crossed eyes."

-· Anisometropia (an-eyes-oh-meh-TROE-pee-ah) - The two eyes are different which may cause poor vision in one eye.
+· Anisometropia - The two eyes have different refractive powers which may cause poor vision in one eye.
 Glasses help by individually correcting for this difference.